Andrew Henderson

 State Estate Tax

-The state estate tax exemptions are generally far lower than federal estate tax exemptions.
+The state estate tax exemptions are generally much lower than federal estate tax exemptions.

 Inheritance Taxes